Open post

 PUBLIC DOMAIN

-It was Second Officer Charles Lightoller who refused Jack a seat in Lifeboat 4, even though Astor indicated his wife was "in a delicate condition."
+It was Second Officer Charles Lightoller who refused Jack a seat in Lifeboat 4.
+Colonel Astor politely indicated that his wife was "in a delicate condition" in an attempt to persuade him otherwise.

-Jack took the refusal gracefully, asking what lifeboat number it was in order to find her later.
-And then, stepping back, The Colonel lit a cigarette with another doomed man.
+And then, stepping back, the Colonel quietly lit a cigarette with another doomed man.

 Conflicting reports persist of Colonel Astor stepping aside, or otherwise giving up his seat to children and selflessly assisting other women into lifeboats.
 This imagined heroism is a common theme with notable men who died on Titanic; they are, however, often unsubstantiated.